gritukan/hamkaas/lab1/README.md

 Next, we need to copy data from the host memory to the GPU memory.
 This is done using `cudaMemcpy` function.
 It has syntax similar to regular `memcpy` function, but it requires additional arguments to specify the direction of the copy (from host to device or vice versa).

 Finally, we are ready to call CUDA kernel.
 Kernel is simply a function that is executed on the GPU.
 Since GPU is massively parallel, the kernel is executed on many threads in parallel. `AddVectorsKernel<<<1, a.size()>>>` syntax means that we are going to start `a.size()` threads in a single block (we will talk about blocks later).
-It worth mentioning that the kernel is executed asynchronously, so the control is returned to the host code immediately after the kernel is launched, it does not wait for all threads to finish. `CUDA_CHECK_KERNEL` macro is used to report an error if the kernel launch failed.
+It worth mentioning that the kernel is executed asynchronously, so the control is returned to the host code immediately after the kernel is launched, it does not wait for all threads to finish.

 After the kernel is executed, we copy the result back to the host memory and free the GPU memory.
 Note, that memcpy performs synchronization, so there is no race between kernel execution and memory copy.
 For explicit synchronization, you can use `cudaDeviceSynchronize` function.